Passengers of the Titanic: Survivors and victims

-On the night of 14 April 1912, around 11:40 pm, while the RMS Titanic was sailing about 400 mi south of the Grand Banks of Newfoundland, the ship struck an iceberg and began to sink.
+On the night of 14 April 1912, around 11:40 pm, while the Titanic was sailing about 400 mi south of the Grand Banks of Newfoundland, the ship struck an iceberg and began to sink.
 Shortly before midnight, Captain Edward Smith ordered the ship's lifeboats to be readied and a distress call was sent out.
 The closest ship to respond was Cunard Line's Carpathia 58 mi away, which would arrive in an estimated 4 hours—too late to rescue all of Titanic's passengers.
 Forty-five minutes after the ship hit the iceberg, Captain Smith ordered the lifeboats to be loaded and lowered under the orders women and children first.

-The first lifeboat launched was Lifeboat 7 on the starboard side with 28 people on board out of a capacity of 65.
+The first lifeboat launched was Lifeboat 7 on the starboard side with 24 people on board out of a capacity of 65.
 It was lowered around 12:45 am as believed by the British Inquiry.
 Collapsible Boat D was the last lifeboat to be launched, at 1:55.
 Two more lifeboats, Collapsible Boats A and B, were in the process of being removed from their location on the roof of the officer's house, but could not be properly launched.
 Collapsible B floated away from the ship upside down, while Collapsible A became half-filled with water after the supports for its canvas sides were broken in the fall from the roof of the officers' quarters.
 Arguments occurred in some of the lifeboats about going back to pick up people in the water, but many survivors were afraid of being swamped by people trying to climb into the lifeboat or being pulled down by the suction from the sinking Titanic, though it turned out that very little suction had happened.
 At 2:20 am, Titanic herself sank.
 A small number of passengers and crew were able to make their way to the two unlaunched collapsible boats, surviving for several hours (some still clinging to the overturned Collapsible B) until they were rescued by Fifth Officer Harold Lowe.

 At 4:10 am, Carpathia arrived at the site of the sinking and began rescuing survivors.
 By 8:30 am, she picked up the last lifeboat with survivors and left the area at 08:50 bound for Pier 54 in New York City.
-Of the 711 passengers and crew rescued by the Carpathia, six, including first-class passenger William F. Hoyt, either died in a lifeboat during the night or on board the Carpathia the next morning, and were buried at sea.
+Of the 712 passengers and crew rescued by the Carpathia, six, including first-class passenger William F. Hoyt, either died in a lifeboat during the night or on board the Carpathia the next morning, and were buried at sea.